The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 Ethernet | Yes | The RJ-45 jack is supported out-of-the-box by the built-in em(4) driver. |

-Fingerprint sensor | No | The fingerprint sensor is presumably Synaptics via USB.
-Yet, OpenBSD does not support fingerprint sensors.
+Fingerprint sensor | ? | The fingerprint sensor is presumably Synaptics via USB.
+OpenBSD is supposed to support some fingerprint sensors for login via login_fingerprint, but I have no desire to attempt to use the fingerprint sensor for myself.
 For security, the fingerprint sensor may be disabled in the BIOS.
-With OpenBSD, which does not have any support for fingerprint sensors, anyway, it makes sense to disable the fingerprint sensor entirely. |
+Since I am not using the sensor, it makes sense for me to disable it entirely. |

 Keyboard backlight | Yes | The keyboard backlight works properly out-of-the-box.
 It can be toggled with Fn+Space and/or wsconsctl(8) with the wsconsctl keyboard.backlight values of 0 , 50 , and 100 . |